Brands of Statin Drugs

-Atorvastatin was developed by Pfizer and sold under the name of Lipitor.
-Pfizer owned the patent until expiration in November 2011, at which time generic forms of this medicine became available..
-Lipitor is 100% synthetic, unlike some statins which are derived from fungus.
-Atorvastatin may also be used to reduce triglycerides as well as reducing blood pressure and lowering LDL levels.
+Atorvastatin was developed by the pharmaceutical company Pfizer and sold under the name Lipitor.
+Pfizer owned the patent until expiration in November 2011, at which time other companies were allowed to make and sell generic forms of this medicine.
+Lipitor is synthetic, unlike some statins which are derived from fungus.
+Atorvastatin may also be used to reduce triglyceride levels as well as reducing blood pressure and lowering LDL levels.
 It is taken once per day in a dosage level decided by a doctor.
 (CAS number is 134523-00-5.)
-It is estimated that 21% of statin prescriptions in the US are for atorvastatin. (http://www.nejm.org/doi/full/10.1056/NEJMp1113112) More on atorvastatin.
+It is estimated that 21% of statin prescriptions in the US are for atorvastatin.
+More on atorvastatin.

-Simvastatin, which was developed by Merck and Co. and sold by the name of Zocor, and now available in generic form.
+Simvastatin was developed by Merck and Co. and sold by the name Zocor, and now available in generic form.
 Many manufacturers make it and about half of all statin pills sold in the United States are simvastatin.
-One of the first blockbuster statins, simvastatin was approved by the FDA in 1991, and can be prescribed for patients 10 years of age and older.
-It is a HMG-CoA enzyme inhibitor like all statins.
-Some people should not take Zocor, including those with allergies to the following inactive ingredients in Zocor: celluslose, lactose, magnesium stearate, iron oxides, talc, titanium dioxide and starch.
+Along with atorvastatin, this is one of the two big drugs in this market.
+(The two account for over half of statin prescriptions.)
+One of the first blockbuster statins, simvastatin was approved by the FDA in 1991.
+Some people should not take simvastatin, including those with allergies to the following inactive ingredients in the pill: cellulose, lactose, magnesium stearate, iron oxides, talc, titanium dioxide and starch.
 More on simvastatin.
 (CAS number is 79902-63-9.)

 Pravastatin, a statin drug manufactured by Bristol-Meyers Squibb and sold under the name Pravachol or Pravigard, is an enzyme blocker that is derived from a mold called Nocardia autotrophica.
 It can be prescribed for patients as young as eight years of age, and was approved by the FDA in 1991.
-Pravachol and Pravigard are taken in tablet form once daily, and like all statins should be combined with a low-fat, low-cholesterol diet for maximum effectiveness.
+Pravastatin is taken in tablet form once daily, and like all statins should be combined with a low-fat, low-cholesterol diet for maximum effectiveness.
 More on pravastatin.
 (CAS number is 81093-37-0.)

-Lovastatin, which is prescribed under the names Mevacor, Advicor or Altoprev and manufactured by Merck and Co., was first approved in 1987.
+Lovastatin, which is prescribed under the names Mevacor, Advicor or Altoprev was first approved in 1987.
 It is derived from Aspergillus terreus, and is used in tandem with diet changes (particularly the restriction of fat and cholesterol intake) in order to reduce amounts of cholesterol and other fatty substances in the blood.
-Mevacor is prescribed as either a normal tablet or an extended-release tablet to be taken orally once or twice a day with meals.
-Meals should low-cholesterol and low-fat, and large amounts of grapefruit juice (more than one quart a day) should be avoided while taking Mevacor.
+Lovastatin is prescribed as either a normal tablet or an extended-release tablet to be taken orally once or twice a day with meals.
 More on lovastatin and mevacor.
 (CAS number is 75330-75-5.)

 Pitavastatin, sold under the brand name Livalo, was approved by the FDA in August 2009.
 It is marketed in the US by Eli Lilly.
 (CAS number is 147526-32-7.)
 It has been used in Japan since 2003 and is made by the Japanese company Kowa.
 The company claims pitavastatin is less liable to interactions with other drugs than competing statins.
 More on pitavastatin.

-An eigth statin drug, cerivastatin (Baycol), was taken off the market in 2001 by its manufacturer Bayer because of its serious side-effects.
+An eighth statin drug, cerivastatin (Baycol), was taken off the market in 2001 by its manufacturer Bayer because of its serious side effects.

-One way to classify statins is by their manufacture.
+One way to classify statins is by how they are manufactured.
 Some are derived from micro-organisms through biotechnology.
-These are called fermentation-dericed or Type 1.
+These are called fermentation-derived or Type 1.

 Others are made through chemical synthesis (no living organisms involved).
 These are synthetic, or Type 2 statins.
-It is common for pharmaceuticals to be made throgh fermentation and through chemical synthesis.
+It is common for pharmaceuticals to be made through fermentation or through chemical synthesis.